 Cornell Johnson (USA):

 The Samuel Curtis Johnson Graduate School of Management of Cornell University, Ithaca, New York, has both a one-year and a two-year MBA program.

-Among other top b-schools in the US where one-year MBA programs are offered are Emory University’s Goizueta Business School in Atlanta, Georgia; the University of South Carolina’s Marshall School of Business in Los Angeles; and the University of Notre Dame’s Mendoza College of Business in Indiana.
+Among other top b-schools in the US where one-year MBA programs are offered are Emory University’s Goizueta Business School in Atlanta, Georgia; the University of Southern California’s Marshall School of Business in Los Angeles; and the University of Notre Dame’s Mendoza College of Business in Indiana.
 Read more about the list of top one-year MBA programs in USA.

 With Canada growing in popularity among international students (mainly because of the ease in obtaining work permits compared to other countries), Ivey is one option to include in every experienced applicant’s prospective schools’ list.

 Bloomberg Businessweek ranks it the top in Canada for student and recruiter satisfaction.

 The tuition for international students is C$106,500.
 The average salary after graduation was C$103,024.
 A big proportion (97%) of the students made a career change in various dimensions (industry, role, geography).

 Read more about the best MBA in Canada for international students.

 Top one-year MBA in Asia | China, Hong Kong, India

 The Hong Kong University of Science and Technology Business School, established in Hong Kong in 1991, has earned a place in “top MBA programs” lists consistently since 2001.